An apprenticeship is a paid job with built-in training and approved qualifications.

 - Careers Advice & Guidance Online and other headings under Help

-There’s also YouTube and the internet for relevant videos including those by some of the major employers and by the National Apprenticeships Service.
+There are also relevant videos on YouTube and the internet by some of the major employers and by the National Apprenticeships Service.

 It’s Your Future – Let’s Get It Started!